Letters From Those Impacted by

 September 30, 2004

-A friend, a former member to the original WCG, told me about your web site.
+A friend, a former member of the original WCG, told me about your web site.
 I just finished reading the letters from former and current PCG members.
 As a former member and local church elder, I thought WCG was bad, but I am greatly concerned about the abuse PCG members are receiving.
 My wife and I were in the WCG cult for over 25 years.
 I cannot find adequate words to express my thanks to God for delivering us out of that fearful existence and leading us to a healthy, well balanced church.
 It was all His doing, praise to Him, and yet it was not an easy trip.
 It took time to get over the withdrawal and transform into a healthy spiritual condition, about 8 years.
 It would have been good to have had a support group to help during that time, so I do feel compassion for those who expressed their pain in the letters I just read.
 You can use my name.
 I have no need to hide from these creatures anymore.
 We are free. --Charles Rightmeier, Topeka, KS

 PCG Services Disturbed the Cows!